Safe driving for seniors

-• Reduce your chances of being in a collision and being injured or getting a ticket.
+• Reduce your chances of being in a collision, being injured, or getting a ticket.

 • Learn to drive more safely.